Undergraduate Academic Standing Policy

 A student who is readmitted to the University following Academic Suspension will be reinstated on Academic Probation.
 While on Academic Probation, the student must earn a minimum term GPA of 2.0 to continue enrollment.
 A student on Academic Probation following Academic Suspension who fails to earn a minimum 2.0 term GPA will be academically dismissed from the University.

-Should the student's UGPA ever drop below 2.0 after returning to Academic Good Standing, s/he is subject to Academic Dismissal at the end of any academic term in which the UGPA drops below 2.0.
+Should the student's UGPA ever drop below 2.0 after returning to Academic Good Standing, the student is subject to Academic Dismissal at the end of any academic term in which the UGPA drops below 2.0.

 Academic Dismissal permanently denies all future registration privileges at the University.
 Dismissal is the most serious academic standing classification denoting a repeated failure to meet minimum university academic standards.
 Therefore, as a matter of general policy, students are not eligible for readmission to the University of Cincinnati following Academic Dismissal.